 - Others? (please add!)

-When t-shirts are added as an event offering, it is usually convenient to assign a volunteer to handle the various tasks associated with it.
+When t-shirts or other swag are added as an event offering, it is usually convenient to assign a volunteer to handle the various tasks associated with it.
 Finding a vendor, coordinating with the other organizers on a design and the (possible) inclusion of sponsor logos, determining the number (and size breakdown) to order, payment, and pickup/delivery can make this a good-sized task.

 Having a single point of contact for the venue works well in both directions.
 Multiple points of contact for the venue and the user group can complicate normally straight-forward issues.
 If the venue is providing WiFi, this committee can also be responsible for testing the WiFi and any associated login procedures so there are no surprises the day of the event.